Charles Brooks (trade unionist): CAW Local 444

 Brooks played a key role in the foundation of CAW Local 444, one of the largest locals of the United Auto Workers in Canada.
 He served as its president for 21 years, from 1956 until his death in 1977, during which time he fought for greater wages and benefits for Chrysler workers.
 This helped to improve the quality of life and standard of living in Windsor, which was a city that was economically fuelled by the Chrysler, Ford and General Motors plants located in the city.
 After his death, Local 444 became part of the Canadian Auto Workers in 1985.

 Social programs

 Brooks also focused much of his time as president pushing social programs as funded by the government including health care, education, housing programs and income support plans.
-Brooks was instrumental in introducing drug plans through Green Shield and coverage through S. & A. Windsor Medical and Ontario Hospital Plan In addition to these programs, he was also an avid supporter of the United Way charity organization.
+Brooks was instrumental in introducing drug plans through Green Shield and coverage through S. & A. Windsor Medical and Ontario Hospital Plan In addition to these programs, he was also a supporter of the United Way charity organization.
 Brooks led by personal example and helped raise labour participation to a higher level than anywhere else in Canada.